 Rust Nightly Toolchain

-Developers building with Substrate should use a specific Rust nightly version that is known to be compatible with the version of Substrate they are using; this version will vary from project to project and different projects may use different mechanisms to communicate this version to developers.
+If you want to guarantee that your build works on your computer as you update Rust and other dependencies, you should use a specific Rust nightly version that is known to be compatible with the version of Substrate they are using; this version will vary from project to project and different projects may use different mechanisms to communicate this version to developers.
 For instance, the Polkadot client specifies this information in its release notes.
-The Substrate Node Template uses an init script and Makefile to specify the Rust nightly version and encapsulate the following steps.
-Use Rustup to install the correct nightly:

 Now, configure the nightly version to work with the Wasm compilation target: